emipa606/HumanoidProject/README.md

 New type of Weathers:
 An **EMP-Storm** is incoming and all of the electronic Devices have a chance to not work properly.

 An **Anomaly Storm**.
 This storm has a massive area of impact so be careful when wandering outside of the Colony.
 The Storm will start massive wildfires in entire area, but hopefully the rain will put it out.
-Don&apos;t stay close to trees.
+Don't stay close to trees.
 Caution is advised.
 (This storm due to chemical reactions cause a Bluish-Fire) There is also a Dry Version of this Storm which means that it can happen even without Rain.

 And a **Runic Storm** that can blast a small area with repeated and massive lightning strikes

 **PLANTS**
-Featuring tons of New Plants that can be used to produce Food and even Advanced-Stimulator&apos;s.
+Featuring tons of New Plants that can be used to produce Food and even Advanced-Stimulator's.

 **FOOD**
 The Mod features are also tons of new Synthetic-Food which can be Fabricated at the Bio-Lab.